 5.3.
 Soak

 5.3.1.
-Within five minutes of completing the preconditioning operation specified in paragraph 5.2.1. above the engine bonnet shall be completely closed and the vehicle driven off the chassis dynamometer and parked in the soak area.
+Within five minutes of completing the preconditioning operation specified in paragraph 5.2.1. the engine bonnet shall be completely closed and the vehicle driven off the chassis dynamometer and parked in the soak area.
 The vehicle is parked for a minimum of 12 hours and a maximum of 36 hours.
 The engine oil and coolant temperatures shall have reached the temperature of the area or within 3 K of it at the end of the period.

 5.4.
 Dynamometer test